The Transmissionary Six

-The Transmissionary Six is actually the songwriting team of Terri Moeller Pearson and Paul Austin, the former a longtime drummer of The Walkabouts, the latter a founding member of the Willard Grant Conspiracy and later a guitarist for The Walkabouts.
-Between 2002 and 2013 the band - lead vocalist Moeller Pearson and guitarist Austin, augmented by a rotating cast of supporting musicians - released six albums, appeared on numerous compilations, and toured worldwide several times.
-The group's output over this period is neatly summed up in a best-of release, "Songs 2002-2012".
+The Transmissionary Six is a country-folk duo composed of Terri Moeller Pearson and Paul Austin, the former a longtime drummer of the Walkabouts, the latter a founding member of the Willard Grant Conspiracy and later a guitarist for the Walkabouts.
+Between 2002 and 2013 the band – lead vocalist Moeller Pearson and guitarist Austin, augmented by a rotating cast of supporting musicians – released six albums, appeared on numerous compilations, and toured worldwide several times.
+The group's output over this period is summed up in a best-of release, Songs 2002–2012.
 The band continued to play locally on occasion in their hometown of Seattle, for the most part on an impromptu and low-key basis.
-In April 2023, they released their first album in over ten years, “Often Sometimes Rarely Never”, on the Drums & Wires Recordings label.
+In April 2023, they released their first album in over ten years, Often Sometimes Rarely Never, on the Drums & Wires Recordings label.